elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> There is no way to mark an IndexedDB transaction as finished (this is not the same as oncomplete) in version 2.0.
-In IndexedDB, a transaction automatically finishes when there are no more pending requests or when the commit() method is called.
-You don't need to manually mark it as finished.
+      <strong>Interview Response:</strong> There is no way to manually mark an IndexedDB transaction as finished (this is not the same as oncomplete) in version 2.0.
+To assess an IndexedDB transaction as finished, you can listen to the transaction.oncomplete event, which indicates that all requests within the transaction have been successfully executed.
+This event signifies the completion of the transaction, allowing you to perform additional actions or cleanup tasks.
     </div>
   </div>
 </details>